 When you have understood which and how many channels you need, arrange them in an order that seems organized, perhaps using the scheme that I suggested you create in the previous chapter.

 - Aggregate and simplify channels as much as possible.
-This way your server won’t seem confusing or unnecessarily long.
+This way, your server won’t seem confusing or unnecessarily long.

 - Use clear names or fancy names.
-But the important thing is to always try to convey the purpose or category of the channel.
+But the important thing is always to try to convey the purpose or category of the channel.

 - Add emojis to the titles to help understand the purpose of the channel and to add color to the server.
-You can copy them from Get emoji.
+You can copy them from getting emoji.
 Tip in the advice: Emoji of the text channels on the left to identify them immediately, Emoji of the voice channels on the right to not confuse them with avatars.